lundegaard/react-union.org/content/docs/scripts/usage.md

 }
 ```

-## 3. Create entry to your application
+## 3. Create your application entry point

-Code of your `<project root>/src/apps/YourAppName/index.js` may look like following:
+Source code of your `<project root>/src/apps/YourAppName/index.js` file may look like this:

 ```jsx
 import React from 'react';